tzler/server_side_psych/experiment_setup/hello_world/README.md

-# A 'Hello World!' example in node
+# A 'Hello World!' example with our server side infrastructure

 This is a bare bones example that utilizes all of the server side infrastructure we've been developing.
 It's a good place to start if you need to troubleshoot your setup or try to understand what's going on under the hood.
 Generally: